-One positive outcome of the tour was the Dear Colleague Letter, sent from congresspeople from both major political parties to Secretary of State John Kerry. asking that human rights form part of the United States' agenda in relation to Mexisituation of HRDs, the inadequate implementation of the Protection Mechanism for Human Rights Defenders and Journalists, torture, forced disappearances and military jurisdiction.
+One positive outcome of the tour was the Dear Colleague Letter, sent from congresspeople from both major political parties to Secretary of State John Kerry, asking that human rights form part of the United States' agenda in relation to Mexico.
+The letter covered the risky security situation of HRDs, the inadequate implementation of the Protection Mechanism for Human Rights Defenders and Journalists, torture, forced disappearances and military jurisdiction.